mayadata-io/culture/PLEDGE.md

 7. Uday Kiran, signed the pledge on 01-Mar-2018.
 8. Ashutosh Kumar, signed the pledge on 01-Mar-2018.
 9. Shovan Maity, signed the pledge on 01-Mar-2018.
+10. Madhuri Hebbar, signed the pledge on 01-Mar-2018